Harmonic functions of random walks in a semigroup via ladder heights: Introduction

-The pupose of the present paper is to extend the notions of the ladder heights and of the corresponding renewal function to a multi-dimensional setting, and to obtain results similar to those in the classical fluctuation theory for one dimensional random walks without any assumption on the tail distributions of the jumps.
-Instead of trying to generalize the Wiener-Hopf factorization, we combine the large deviation estimates with a modified method of Choquet-Deny theory.
+The purpose of the present paper is to extend the notions of the ladder heights and of the corresponding renewal function to a multi-dimensional setting, and to obtain results similar to those in the classical fluctuation theory for one dimensional random walks without any assumption on the tail distributions of the jumps.
+For this we combine the large deviation estimates with a modified method of Choquet-Deny theory.

 We consider a substochastic transient random walk on a countable semi-group $(E,{\star})$ with identity element $e$.
 The transition probabilities of our random walk are assumed to satisfy the inequalities $p(x{\star} u, y{\star} u) {\geq} p(x,y)$ for all $x$, $y$, $u{\in}E$.
 A homogeneous random walk on $\Z^d$ killed up on the time of the first exit from some convex cone with a vertex at the origin $0$ is therefore a particular case.